puppiesjones/kajmar/README.md

 ## Welcome To KAJMAR Farms

 KAJMAR farms is located in Southwestern Ontario and is committed to breeding a dual purpose Weimaraner where field and conformation are of equal importance.
 A dog that has proper structure will have the ability to perform in the field.
+We plan to breed predominately using frozen specimens enabling us to achieve top quality breedings by using superior sires.

 ### Owning a Weimaraner